UMGZ 25x17x8 [M5] GZ / N38

 Disadvantages of neodymium magnets:

-- They can break when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,
+- They can break as they are extremely fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,